Shared property ownership: Most affordable way to buy a home?

 Increasing your share is fairly straight forward.
 You’ll need to have the property independently valued.
 Using this figure, the freeholder can calculate what your share is currently worth and present several options.

 It’s then up to you to move forward with the best option for you.
 If you do decided to go ahead, you’ll need to be able to finance the increase and it may be worth remortgaging onto a new deal which cover your existing debt and the new loan.

 Will I be eligibility?

-A few basic eligibility requirements need to be met before you can purchase a shared ownership property.
-These include:
+There are a few basic eligibility requirements you need to met before you can purchase a shared property ownership home, including:

 - You’re at least 18 years old

 - Your household income is less than £80,00 (or £90,000 if you live in London)